The Palace of Westminster is tumbling down.

 Miralles died before the building was barely above the foundations leaving others to interpret his ideas – a fantasy self-serving brief – ideas he had never actually written down or sketched.
 The presiding architectural company, seeing large amounts of dosh vanishing into the distance, asserted they could implement everything that was in his head.
 In the event, it was his wife who stepped in to ensure his fee notes were issued regularly.
 Donald Dewar died not long afterwards, his historical role fulfilled.

-Incidentally, the V&A’s new waterside museum in Dundee is modelled on a ship, and alarmingly, like dough rising visibly in an oven, is also doubling its initial estimate of costs.
-The architect is not Scottish.
-When it comes to nationally important buildings it appears Scots are not the chosen ones, Charles Rennie Mackintosh’s one exception excluded, the School of Art, now severely damaged by a fire caused by an idiot student and his tutor.
-No one has been charged with criminal negligence.
-I digress.
+Incidentally, the V&A’s new waterside museum in Dundee is also modelled on a ship, and alarmingly, like dough rising visibly in an oven, it also doubled costs.
+Being an English institution the Scottish press have kept silent.
+Again, like Holyrood, the architect is not Scottish.
+When it comes to important buildings Scots are not the chosen ones.

 The House of Gothic Horrors